 If we want our diet to remain healthy, we simply need to stay mindful of the amounts of fat we include in our diet.

-Experts recommend that we have no more than 70g of fat in our diet a day.
+Experts recommend having no more than 70g of fat in our diet daily.
 If you’re a woman, only 20g of this should be saturated, and if you're a man, no more than 30g should be saturated.
-Most people in the UK consume too much saturated fat .
+Most people in the UK consume too much-saturated fat .
 Experts also recommend that we only have 5g of trans fat in our diet per day.

-But if you’re managing your body weight, don't be misled into thinking 'low-fat' or 'fat-free' products are lower in calories.
-The fat can often be replaced with other calorific nutrients such as sugar keep them tasty.
+But if you’re managing your body weight, don't be misled into thinking that low-fat or fat-free products are lower in calories.
+The fat can often be replaced with other calorific nutrients such as sugar to keep them tasty.

-You can find out how much fat is in your food by reading the food label and keeping your eye on the amount of fat you add to foods though spreads and oils.
+You can find out how much fat is in your food by reading the food label and keeping your eye on the amount of fat you add to foods through spreads and oils.

 In summary, it’s true what they say – it is all good in moderation.

-If you are interested to see the impact your dietary choices are having on your body, you can assess your blood cholesterol levels with an at-home Cholesterol Blood Test.
+If you are interested in seeing the impact your dietary choices are having on your body, you can assess your blood cholesterol levels with an at-home Cholesterol Blood Test.
 You can take the test in the comfort of your own home and receive your confidential results on your personalised Medichecks dashboard.
-You can even check your overall risk of developing heart disease with a Heart Disease Risk Blood Test.
-If your results are out of the healthy range, our expert doctors will be able to recommend healthier lifestyle changes to bring your results back into a healthy range.
+You can check your overall risk of developing heart disease with a Heart Disease Risk Blood Test.
+If your results are out of the healthy range, our expert doctors can recommend healthier lifestyle changes to bring your results back into a healthy range.

 https://www.nhs.uk/live-well/eat-well/different-fats-nutrition/ https://www.diabetes.co.uk/food/trans-fats.html https://www.sentinelhealthcare.co.uk/wp-content/uploads/2017/08/diabetes-2-leaflet-trans-fats.pdf